> About MSIC

 at and participation in all MSIC community meetings, generally

 three a year.
 When these are held they replace a Steering

 - Active participation

-on the committee(s) or task force(s) for which they feel they
+on the committee(s) or project committee(s) for which they feel they

 can best provide assistance, guidance, or support.

 of community personnel to get them involved with Council activities.

 the terms of the Council’s By-laws, especially regarding Steering